 - If you tally kilometres for one badge, you can't apply those same kilometres to another badge - you must start fresh to earn a different badge.

-- There is a cost to the badges (except for the first 200!): The first 200 people to apply for badges will get them for free.
-Once these free badges run out, each badge is $5 for Hike NS paid members and $10 for non-members.
-These charges will help cover the cost of the badges and mailing.
+- There is a cost to the badges, except for the Youth Distance badges, which are free.
+Each badge is $5.00 for Hike NS paid members and $7.50 for non-members.
+These charges help cover the cost of the badges and administration.

 - Badge applications are processed at the beginning of each month for badges earned in the previous month.